Posted on

 Shop for more Whimsies!

-Whimsy Beaded Matchbox 1902
+Whimsy Beaded Box Purple

-The 1902 Matchbox Whimsey measures about 6.25″ at the widest section and 8.25″ tall not including the 2″ tassels.
-Each pocket is 2″ x 1″ at the opening.
+This Floral Matchstick Holder Whimsy measures about 5.5 inches at the widest section and 7 inches tall not including the 1″ tassels.
+Each pocket is 2″ x .75″ at the opening.

 This is a classic example of Beaded Whimsy tourist souvenirs.
 Native American crafters in the border regions between Canada and the United States at the turn of the 20th century created many of these whimsies for the tourist trade.